EL-MTN/LMUI-Protocol/README.md

 }
 ```

-### 4.3.
+#### 3.3.
 Component Extensibility

 The protocol is designed to be extensible.
-While this specification defines `interactive_select` and `text_input` components, the schema can easily be expanded to support a wide variety of elements:
+While this specification currently defines components for text input, selection, sliders, and more, the schema can easily be expanded to support a wider variety of elements.
+Future versions could include:

--   Buttons
--   Date/Time Pickers
--   Sliders
--   Checkboxes and Radio Buttons
--   File Uploads
+-   **Date & Time Pickers:** For selecting specific dates, times, or ranges.
+-   **File Uploads:** To allow users to send files.
+-   **Standalone Buttons:** To trigger specific actions outside of a form submission.
+-   **Static Image:** To display a static image.

 ---

-## 5. Benefits
+### 4. Benefits

 -   **Richer User Experience:** Moves beyond plain text to create modern, graphical, and app-like experiences.
 -   **Reduced Ambiguity:** Selections from lists or forms provide structured, unambiguous data to the LLM.